vatan18/docs/pages/1.kubernetes/migrating_to_single_alb_with_waf.md

 ### Single Ingress File with Shared ALB and WAF Annotations

-This example assumes you have two subdomains: `dashboard.example.com` and `customer-portal.example.com`.
 Instead of using `alb.ingress.kubernetes.io/inbound-cidrs` directly on the Ingress, we'll configure WAF to handle these restrictions by referencing WAF IP Sets you've created (e.g., via CloudFormation, as in your `EKSWAFWebACL` example).

 Existing ingress file
 ```yaml